 6 – Replace the Fan… or the GPU

-If your graphics card is new and the fans don’t work no matter how many things you’ve tried, contact the seller and send it to warranty or have it changed.
-It is essential that you do not remove or take the GPU apart as it may void warranty.
+If your graphics card is new and the fans don’t work no matter how many things you’ve tried, contact the seller and send it to warranty or have it changed out.
+It is essential that you do not remove or take the GPU apart as it may void the warranty.

-If none of the fixes you tried worked, there is always the possibility to replace the fans.
+If none of the fixes has worked or you, there is always the possibility of replacing the fans.
 For those that have an old graphics card, but not THAT old, maybe you can find compatible fans that work with your GPU heatsink.
 However, if your video card is very old, you may have a difficult time finding a fan.
-So… it may be time to buy a new one or else opt for a computer repair service online.
+So, it may be time to buy a new one or else opt for a computer repair service online.

 Even low-range GPUs that have been launched in 2019 or 2020 are better than the ‘granny’ resting in your PC case and they are quite affordable.
 Seriously, it’s time to let go!